 Two billion emails are sent out every day and more than 1 billion contain malware.
 Believe it or not, the number of malicious emails sent out per day exceeds the number of people living in all of Europe.

-The threat has never been greater.
+As the latest computer virus in 2018, the computer threat has never been greater.
 The cyber security industry’s profitability runs high and the reasons could fill all of the pages in an encyclopedia.
 But, because your time is valuable, we’ll bring you a short synopsis.

 Malware threats are proliferating at an alarming rate, with an estimated 10 million new malware threats created per month.
 New strains of malware are resilient or resistant against old malware fixes.
 Think multi-drug-resistant tuberculosis overriding world-class treatment strategies.
 Same phenomenon.
 We need what feels like millions of new solutions per month to match the 10 million new threats.